Timaru driver pleads guilty over horror crash that killed 5 teens

 The sole survivor of a crash that killed five Timaru teenagers has pled guilty to five charges of dangerous driving causing death in the High Court at Timaru this morning.

-Tyreese Fleming, 19, who was driving on a restricted license he’d only held for two days, was originally charged with five counts of manslaughter.
+Tyreese Fleming, 19, who was driving on a restricted licence he’d only held for two days, was originally charged with five counts of manslaughter.

 The impact of the smash split the Nissan Bluebird in two.

-A dozen family members of the teenagers were in court for Fleming's appearance, hearing the summary of facts with details of how the crash took place for the first time.
+A dozen family members of the teenagers were in court for Fleming's appearance, for the first time hearing the summary of facts with details of how the crash took place.

 Read more: Cousin of Timaru crash victim remembers 'young, sweet kid'

-They heard early that night he had purchased two boxes of Long White vodka RTS at a liquor store and headed to the Timaru skate park, where the whole group drank the alcohol.
+They heard early that night Fleming had purchased two boxes of Long White vodka RTDs at a liquor store and headed to the Timaru skate park, where the whole group drank the alcohol.

 One of the boys was in the boot.
 He rang a friend, who overheard one of the passengers telling Fleming to speed up.